Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 `Storage` service tag or the correct `Storage.<region>` service tag.
-Additionally, ensure that if you are specifying the destination port that you provide sufficient rules to cover all outbound requests over port `443` including potentially accesses to other storage regions or any application logic that may use port `443`.
+Additionally, ensure that if you are specifying the destination port that you provide sufficient rules to cover all outbound requests over port `443` including potential requests to other storage regions or any application logic that may use port `443`.

 ## Additional Configuration Documentation